Skip to content

 Can you use a regular camera tripod with an iPhone?

 Yes, you can use a regular camera tripod with an iPhone if you add a compatible smartphone clamp.
 Most clamps connect with a standard 1/4-inch tripod thread, so setup is straightforward.
-This is often the best option for talking-head videos because camera tripods usually offer better height and stability than mini phone tripods.
+This is often the best option for talking-head videos because camera tripods usually offer more height and stability than mini phone tripods.

 Is a gimbal better than a tripod for iPhone video?

 A gimbal is better only when the camera needs to move.
-For interviews, tutorials, overhead demos, and static product videos, a tripod is still the simpler and more reliable tool.
-If you walk while filming or want smooth tracking shots, that is when a gimbal starts to earn its cost.
+For interviews, tutorials, overhead demos, and static product videos, a tripod is the simpler and more reliable tool.
+If you walk while filming or want smooth tracking shots, that is when a gimbal starts to earn its higher cost.

 What is the best iPhone tripod for overhead filming?